 The business first started in 1936 when Billy Lane senior bought a fishing tackle shop in Much Park Street formerly known as Storers which was renamed W.H.
 Lane and son.
-Billy Lane junior worked part time in the shop alongside his dad.
+Billy Lane junior worked part time in the shop alongside his father.

 Billy Lane junior was called up to fight in the war for the R.A.F in 1940.
 He then went on to meet Nora in 1943 who he later married in 1946.
 They had two children together the first being Alan 23rd February 1948 then Anne 19th May 1949.
 Billy worked full time in the shop alongside his wife and both children.

 The business then moved to its current location 31-33 London rd.
 In 1966.
 Billy died in 1980 at the age of 58.
 Only son Alan took the shop on and extended the premises to 31-35 London rd and built the business up to what it is today.
 Alan then went on to breeding maggots and built LANES BAIT which still boasts the worlds best maggots!
-Alan married Flora in 1982, they met ironically on a salmon fishing trip in Scotland.
-They had three children together David, Fiona and Tom.

 William Henry Lane